 Alma Woodsey Thomas, the eldest of four daughters, was born in 1891 to John Harris Thomas, a successful businessman, and Amelia Cantey, a sought-after dress designer.
-Thomas and her family lived in Columbus, Georgia, until 1907, when the family relocated to Washington, DC following the Atlanta race riots of 1906.
-They were able to take advantage of Washington's increased opportunities for Black cultural life and stronger educational system.
+Alma and her family lived in Columbus, Georgia, until 1907, when the family relocated to the safety of Washington, D.C. following the Atlanta race riots of 1906.
+They were able to take advantage of Washington's increased opportunities for black cultural life and stronger educational system.

-In high school, Thomas dreamed of becoming an architect and of building bridges; upon graduation she prepared for a career as a teacher at Miner Normal School, specializing in early childhood education.
-Later she received her MA in art education from Columbia University's Teachers College in New York City.
+In high school, Alma dreamed of becoming an architect and of building bridges; upon graduation she prepared for a career as a teacher at Miner Normal School, specializing in early childhood education.
+Later she received her M.A. in art education from Columbia University's Teachers College in New York City.
 In 1921, Thomas entered the department of home economics at Howard University with the desire to pursue a career in costume design.
-She transferred into the newly formed fine arts department where realism was at the core of instruction.
-In 1924, Thomas graduated with a bachelor's degree in fine arts, the first Howard University student (and possibly the first African American woman) to hold that degree.

-Thomas began teaching art at Shaw Junior High School in 1925.
-Washington DC schools were legally, racially segregated until 1953, and Shaw only served Black students when Thomas began teaching.
-It continued to primarily serve African American students through the end of segregation and Thomas's retirement from Shaw in 1960.
-Thomas's connections to other Black artists enabled her to play an active role in the Washington art scene and helped her to bring art opportunities to Black children and the community at large.
+She transferred into the newly formed fine arts department where academic realism was at the core of instruction.
+In 1924, Alma Thomas graduated with a bachelor's degree in fine arts, the first Howard University student (and possibly the first African-American woman) to hold that degree.
+She began teaching art at Shaw Junior High School in Washington, D.C. in 1925, where she remained until her retirement 35 years later.
+Thomas's connections to other black artists enabled her to play an active role in the Washington art scene and helped her to bring art opportunities to children and the community at large.
 She continued to pursue her art whenever and wherever she could.
 Her kitchen table often served as her studio.

 Thomas's inspirations ranged from Asian art to Abstract Expressionism's explosions of color.
-She also became a major figure in the formation of Barnett-Aden Gallery, the first racially integrated private gallery in Washington.
-In the decade before her retirement from teaching, she took art classes at American University and subsequently developed pro-fessional relationships with members of the Washington Color School, including Gene Davis (1920-1985), Morris Louis (1912-1962), and Kenneth Noland (1924-2010), whose luminous, color-field paintings strongly influenced her.
+She also became a major figure in the formation of Barnett-Aden Gallery, the first integrated private gallery in Washington.
+In the decade before her retirement from teaching in 1960, she took art classes at American University and subsequently developed professional relationships with members of the Washington Color School, including Gene Davis (1920-1985), Morris Louis (1912-1962), and Kenneth Noland (b.
+1924), whose luminous, color-field paintings strongly influenced her.
+From a conventional realism in the early 1950s evolved the spirited, colorful abstractions that we see here.
 She began painting with acrylics and quickly developed her own signature style, methodically layering small bars of bright colors that she applied thickly onto light, spacious backgrounds.

 Her breakthrough came in the mid-1960s, inspired by the view just beyond her window.
 Art historian James Porter had just requested a major retrospective of her work for Howard University.
 She wanted to paint "something different from anything I'd ever done.... ever seen."
 As she explained: "The display of designs formed by the leaves of the holly tree that covers the bay window in my home greets me each morning.
 These compositions are framed by the window panes with the aid of the wind as an active designer."

 To capture these shifting patterns of light and streaks of color on blossoms, Thomas applied patches of thick bright colors in stripes or concentric circles.
+In the large painting Light Blue Nursery (1968), irregular patches of vivid color form horizontal stripes that are punctuated by rhythmic white spaces and lines.
 Called her Earth series, these joyful paintings of the mid-1960s brought her local and national acclaim.